HOME

 PALAU, 1991, a century of Christianity, Scott 288

 This miniature sheet shows, besides the reigning pontiffs, the three Jesuit martyrs of Palau, and Jesuit Father Edwin McManus, two images of Sacred Heart Church in Koror.
-The first was of the original church founded by the Capuchins and taken over by the Jesuits from their arrival on the island in 1921 until the church's destruction by a typhoon in 1927 (Scott 288b); in front of the church is the high chief at Koror for forty of those 100 years.
+The first was of the original church founded by the Capuchins and taken over by the Jesuits at the time of their arrival on the island in 1921 until the church's destruction by a typhoon in 1927 (Scott 288b); in front of the church is the high chief at Koror for forty of those 100 years.
 The second image is of the new church, designed by Fr.
-Elias Fernandez, SJ, and dedicated in April 1935 (Scott 288e).
+Elias Fernandez, SJ, and dedicated in April 1935, Scott 288e.

 Scott 288b Scott 288e